Lebert-130/Mjolnir/README.md

 ## Some building information

-You need Visual Studio 2013 to be able to build this program.
-The project is inside the VS2013 folder, the wxWidgets 2.8.6 libs are included in the project, you just have to grab the include headers from somewhere else.
+You need Visual Studio 2013 or 2019 to be able to build this program.

-I might upgrade wxWidgets one day.
+The VS2013 project is inside the VS2013 folder and the VS2019 project is inside the VS2019 folder.

+The wxWidgets 2.8.12 libs are included in the project, for each VS version.